-Peer Assessors who are eligible for payment will be paid per application assessed and for induction and meetings attendance.
+Peer Assessors who are eligible for payment, will be paid per application assessed and for induction and meeting attendance.

-Peer Assessors who are not eligible to claim fees are:
+Peer Assessors who identify with any of the following are not eligible for payment:

-- · employees of Federal or State governments - employees of semi-government organisations and statutory authorities (Federal or State) - employees of state government owned corporations and colleges.
+- employees of Federal or State governments - employees of semi-government organisations and statutory authorities (Federal or State) - employees of state government owned corporations and colleges.

-Local Government employees and employees of Local Government owned corporations and colleges are eligible to claim fees if their appointment as a Peer Assessor is not connected to their employment and assessment is undertaken out of work hours.
+Employees of Local Government and/or Local Government owned corporations and colleges are eligible to claim payment if their appointment as a Peer Assessor is not connected to their employment and their participation in the assessment is undertaken outside of work hours.

-Peer Assessors should check with Arts Queensland if in any doubt about eligibility to claim fees.
+Peer Assessors should confirm with Arts Queensland if they have any questions about their eligibility to claim payments for participating in the process.